A rigidity theorem for Einstein $4$-manifolds with sectional curvature of a fixed sign, and its consequences: A Rigidity Theorem

 at every point of $M$.
 We start by selecting the orientation on $M$ so that $\tau(M)\geq 0$, and we rule out the case $W^-=0$.
 First, by Equation \eqref{CGBHT} we observe that

 Bourguignon formula \cite{Bou81} for harmonic $2$-forms with on self-dual $4$-manifolds with $s>0$ implies that $b^-_{2}=0$.
-Now because of Myer's theorem (\emph{e.g.,} \cite[Chapter 9]{Petersen}), we have that $b_1=0$.
-Thus, $\chi(M)=2+\tau(M)$ that implies $\tau(M)=\frac{16}{7}$.
+Now because of the Myers' theorem (\emph{e.g.,} \cite[Chapter 9]{Petersen}), we have that $b_1=0$.
+Thus, $\chi(M)=2+\tau(M)$ which implies $\tau(M)=\frac{16}{7}$.
 This is a contradiction as the signature is an integer.

 By reiterating the same argument with the opposite orientation, we conclude once again because of \cite[Proposition 5]{Der83} that $W^+\neq 0$ and $W^-\neq 0$ at every point of $M$.
 Moreover, we have that both $W^+$ and $W^-$ have less than three distinct eigenvalues at every point of $M$.
 Without loss of generality, we now assume $M$ to be simply connected.
 By \cite[Proposition 5]{Der83}, if $g$ is not K\"ahler-Einstein then $g$ is globally conformally K\"ahler.
 By \cite[Theorem A]{LeB12}, $(M, g)$ admits an orientation compatible complex structure $J$ that makes $(M, J)$ a \emph{del Pezzo} surface with $g$ conformally K\"ahler.
 Since we can repeat the same argument with the opposite orientation, if $(M, g)$ is K\"ahler-Einstein then it has to be locally symmetric and then $(M, g)$ is isometric to $(S^2\times S^2, g_{sph}+g_{sph})$.